kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/managing-your-learning-context/time-management.md

 - Analyze the priority of task categories
 - Identify time drains
 - Improve your ability to estimate how long certain tasks actually take
-- Identify the non-negotiatbles in your life, and prioritize them
+- Identify the non-negotiables in your life, and prioritize them
 - Make small, manageable changes over time

 ---